 Note that Missguided have also disallowed access to their checkout and wish list pages because there could be thousands of these at any given time, and there’s no chance that Googlebot or any other crawl bot would get through them in one session.

-If you're not sure about what’s in your robots.txt file or you think it might be blocking access to an important part of your site, talk to an SEO specialist.
+If you're unsure about what’s in your robots.txt file or think it might be blocking access to an important part of your site, talk to an SEO specialist.
 They’ll be able to tell you whether your file’s been set up correctly and help you troubleshoot any major problems.

 If you're a busy marketer and you'd rather not delve into the technical intricacies of exclusion protocols, give us a ring.
 We've been helping clients with technical SEO for over 18 years now and we're more than happy to take care of the tricky bits.

-But if you’re willing to take your time and you’re good at following instructions, there’s no reason that you shouldn’t have a go at improving your robots.txt file.
+But if you’re willing to take your time and are good at following instructions, there’s no reason you shouldn’t have a go at improving your file.